mattermost/docs/source/administration/mmctl-cli-tool.rst

 **Description**

   Archive one or multiple channels along with all related information including posts from the database.
-Channels can be specified by ``[team]:[channel]`` (i.e., myteam:mychannel) or by channel ID).
+Channels can be specified by ``[team]:[channel]`` (i.e., myteam:mychannel) or by channel ID.

 **Format**